Experience A Weekend in Oxford

 The Oxford Artisan Distillery’s ‘Physic Gin’ is created using botanicals from the Oxford Botanic Garden.
 Wander down from the distillery to the historic Botanic Garden to experience an oasis of green in the city centre.
 The UK’s oldest botanic garden, founded in 1621 as a physic garden growing plants for medicinal research, Oxford Botanic Garden features a formal walled garden, exotic plants in glasshouses and lush herbaceous borders.

 From Oxford Botanic Garden, wander up Oxford’s winding High Street, bordered with imposing college walls and independent shops, restaurants and cafés.
-Opposite University Church and Radcliffe Square you will find Quod, a stylish, bustling and contemporary European brasserie perfect for a leisurely dinner in the heart of Oxford.

 Take a moonlit walk around central Oxford and see the historic University buildings from a different perspective, without the bustle of the city around you.
 Stroll along the winding lanes often used as shortcuts by students dashing to classes.
 Stop for a relaxed drink in one of Oxford’s sophisticated bars, or settle in for a cosy evening in a historic pub.